ssec/sift/doc/source/configuration-readers.rst

   from for columns and rows.
 Usually this value is 0 or 1 and the same for both parameters and defaults to 0 if not given.

+For segmented file formats (such as MSG SEVIRI HRIT and MTG FCI NetCDF), it is usually preferable to merge segments that are loaded in separate load operations but belong to the same data set into one data set, rather than creating a separate data set for each load operation.
+This is especially important when incrementally loading stripes in auto update mode.

+To control this behaviour the ``data_reading``-setting ``merge_with_existing`` can be configured as either ``True`` (the default) or ``False``.

+.. note:: Currently, dataset merging does not work together with the caching
+          database, so make sure you set ``storage.use_inventory_db:
+          False``, otherwise caching will take precedence and disable merging.

 As example for a complete configuration for a reader this is one for SEVIRI Level 1B in HRIT format::

   data_reading:
+    merge_with_existing: True
     seviri_l1b_hrit:
       group_keys: ['start_time', 'platform_shortname', 'service']
       filter_patterns: ['{rate:1s}-000-{hrit_format:_<6s}-{platform_shortname:4s}_{service:_<7s}-{channel:_<6s}___-{segment:_<6s}___-{start_time:%Y%m%d%H%M}-{c:1s}_']